MakieOrg/Makie.jl/docs/examples/plotting_functions/text.md

 - `strokecolor::Union{Symbol, <:Colorant} = :black` sets the color of the outline around a marker.
 - `glowwidth::Real = 0` sets the size of a glow effect around the marker.
 - `glowcolor::Union{Symbol, <:Colorant} = (:black, 0)` sets the color of the glow effect.
+- `word_wrap_with::Real = -1` specifies a linewidth limit for text.
+If a word overflows this limit, a newline is inserted before it.
+Negative numbers disable word wrapping.

 ## Pixel space text